1stsetup/node-red-contrib-jsontimer/README.md

 Following payload properties can be used:

 * id: Specify the id for the timer.
 Can be used to clear it and will be set on events.
+* One of following time settings:
     * timeout: A relative timeout value in milliseconds when timer should trigger.
     * datetime: An absolute unixtimestamp in milliseconds when timer should trigger.
-* time: An object with following properties
+    * time: An absolute timer object with following properties.

         * hours: hour value of time to trigger the timer.
 Default 0
         * minutes: minute value of time to trigger the timer.
 Default 0
         * seconds: second value of time to trigger the timer.
 Default 0
         * milliseconds: millisecond value of time to trigge the timer.
 Default 0

             e.g.: For 22:13:36.010 specifiy { "hours": 22, "minutes":13, "seconds":36, "milliseconds": 10}
+* alarmPayload: Specify the payload for the alarm event.

 <b>Events</b>